roboticistjoseph/Kamikaze-Robots/README.md

-# Development of Swarm Drones
+# Development of Swarm Drones for ACME Robotics
 A C++ Module for new robotics-based product of ACME Robotics using high-quality engineering practices for development of Multi-robots/ swarm actions using swarm algorithms with 20 or more drones simultaneously

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)